GAURI SAVLA, Ph.D.

 I provide a complimentary phone or brief in-person consultation to help determine whether my therapeutic style is a good fit for your personality and your goals from therapy.

-If we decide that we may be a good fit, you will come in for a 90-minute intake interview and evaluation.
-This interview will be comprehensive, but mainly focus on your current problems and their history.
-You may decide to have a significant other (e.g., spouse, partner, adult child) accompany you to this session, if you think that would contribute to the interview.
+If we decide that we may be a good fit, I will invite you to come in for a 90-minute intake interview and evaluation.
+I will ask you about your personal, medical, and developmental history, but mostly, I am interested in knowing more about what you are seeking help with and what your expectations and goals are from therapy.
+You may decide to have a significant other (e.g., partner, parent, adult child) accompany you to this session, if you think that would contribute to the interview.

-At the end of the intake interview, I will review your treatment goals with you, and we will mutually decide how to prioritize them.
-I will propose a treatment plan, which sometimes includes a referral for a medication evaluation, if you haven't had one recently.
+At the end of the intake interview, I will review your therapy goals with you, and we will mutually decide how to prioritize them.
+I will propose a plan for moving forward.
+On rare occasion, I have recommended a medical or medication evaluation if I think one is warranted and if you haven't had one recently.

 I encourage all my patients to begin with weekly sessions, but the frequency of sessions is ultimately based on your needs and goals.
 You will typically begin to see changes after 4-6 weeks of weekly therapy.

 My therapeutic style draws on Contemporary Relational Gestalt Theory that emphasizes the therapist-patient relationship as a means to bring about awareness and appreciation of the patient as a whole being, rather than one defined by his or her emotional responses and/or psychiatric diagnosis.
-I incorporate many techniques from Acceptance and Commitment Therapy (ACT) and Cognitive Behavior Therapy (CBT), both of which are empirically supported treatments for most issues that my patients need help with.
-My goal is to help you reach your treatment goals in the most effective and efficient way possible.
+I incorporate many techniques from Acceptance and Commitment Therapy (ACT), which is an empirically supported treatment modality for most issues that my clients need help with.

 To learn more about these theories and their components, please click on the links below: